June 17-20 2021

-NEW THIS YEAR: YOU MUST BE SIGNED UP THROUGH MAIL OR GOOGLE DOC BY JUNE 10th.
+YOU MUST BE SIGNED UP THROUGH MAIL OR GOOGLE DOC BY JUNE 14th.
 No entries will be accepted after June 14th.
 You may make changes to your entry at the ride, add a day if there's room or change a distance/horse/rider ect.
 As basecamp does not have cell service or internet it's too difficult for me to add new riders before or at the ride.
 Our parking is limited and we want to make sure everyone fits.
 Therefore, send me a entry, e-mail or text on or before June 14th or when the ride is full to be allowed come.
 This will reduce my stress level.
 Thank you.

 You will ride over both single track trails and dirt logging roads with plenty of horse water on the trail and in camp.
 The special use permitted area of the ride is within the Tahoe National Forest.
 The trail is of moderate difficulty and is well marked.
 There are some areas of rocks, pads are recommended, hoof protection is required.